vpelss/Forever_Passwords/README.md

 https://bixense.com/pwcalculator/

 The programs above, while excellent, are limited to where they can be used.
 So I wrote Forever_Passwords in HTML/Javascript to attempt to make it accessible to all platforms and browsers.
 It's single file design allows you to easily store the code locally for stand alone systems.
-Tested with newest Chrome, Firefox, and IE 11.
+Tested with newest Chrome, Firefox, and Edge.

 # Created By